The 25 Best Things to Do in Sayulita Mexico + Travel Guide

 I would also take a car rental so you can easily explore around without having to wait forever for the local bus, especially in the hot season.

-Never let the guard down and always keep an eye on your belonging.
+Never let the guard down, and always keep an eye on your belongings.
 Other than that, have fun!